adamPlusPlus/FeatSpec/reference/pipeline-steps/core/poiesis.md

 **Poiesis Tasks:**

 **CRITICAL INSTRUCTION**: Your output must be **cNodes and cElements**, not summaries or explanations.
-Extract the actual poiesis cNodes from the input using **direct quotes and minimal interpretation**.
+Extract the actual poiesis cNodes from the input.
 Do NOT explain what poiesis is.
-Do NOT interpret or summarize.
-Do NOT add explanatory text.
-Extract ONLY what exists in the input.
+Do NOT invent content that doesn't exist in the input.
+Extract what exists in the input, using direct quotes when available, or extracting the essential content when the meaning is clear but wording differs.

-1. **Extract Poiesis cNodes** (directly from the input)
+1. **Extract Poiesis cNodes** (from the input)
    - Identify each distinct creative expression, output, or generative structure **as a separate cNode**
    - Label each cNode with its type: `poiesis`
-   - Extract generative impulse **as direct quotes or minimal paraphrases from input** - NO interpretation
+   - Extract generative impulse **from input** - use direct quotes when available, otherwise extract the essential generative impulse content
-   - Extract expression form, content, style, symbolic load **as direct quotes from input** - NO explanation
+   - Extract expression form, content, style, symbolic load **from input** - extract what forms, content, styles, and symbolic loads are described

 2. **Extract Expression cNodes** (from the input)
    - Identify form **as form cNodes** (type: `form`)